 - Scrape down the sides of the bowl with a rubber spatula and beat at medium-high speed for a further 3 minutes or until the frosting is light and fluffy.
 Add the frosting to a piping bag fitted with your chosen nozzle.
 Add the remaining dulce de leche to a plain piping bag.

 - Pipe a swirl of frosting onto each cupcake and then pipe a dollop of caramel on top of the frosting.
-Decorate with chocolate shavings, serve, and enjoy!
+Serve, and enjoy!